 Where I live, in Chicago, I never know which warm, sunny day in September will be the last one before the cold weather and the intensity of winter winds, sleet, snow, and cold sets in.
 I know summer will come around next year, but by about February, the wait can seem interminable!
 Each September, I try to remember to enjoy these sunny late summer days, as I know each may be the last of the season until next year.

-If we let our minds wander, and forget to focus on the sweetness of an experience, on the pleasures that life offers us here and there in moments of perfection, we may find ourselves missing out on sublime living.
+It’s easy to let our minds wander and forget to focus on the sweetness of an experience, on the pleasures that life offers us here and there in moments of perfection.
+However, if we do that, we may find ourselves missing out on sublime living.
 We like to believe another chance will come around, but when we prioritize what we feel we must do instead of prioritizing what we most value, it can seem as if someone else is writing our life story.
 Instead of living according to a story called, “I relish my time with my children” or “I express myself through my music and share it with others when I perform”—or some other positive story—we find ourselves part of a dissatisfying tale.
 We forget our power to be the storyteller and to determine how we will spend our minutes, hours, and days on earth.

 As you think about the times when you weren’t aware that an enjoyable experience or opportunity wouldn’t come around again, it’s important not to become stuck in regret.
 Instead, make a new commitment to writing a more satisfying story for yourself and stepping into it—into a story in which the most joyful moments do not pass by too quickly or barely noticed.